catalyst-cloud/catalystcloud-docs/source/object-storage/api.rst

 Sample code
 ===========

-The code below demonstrates how you can use Swiftclient to interact with Swift via the version 2 compatible (auth) API.
-This version uses the same endpoint for both regions, but you tell it which one you want when connecting.
+The code below demonstrates how you can use the Python-Swiftclient to interact with swift via the version 2 compatible (auth) API.
+This version uses the same endpoint for both regions, but you have to specify which one you want to use when connecting.

-Before running this example, ensure that you have sourced an openrc file, as explained in :ref:`command-line-interface`.
+The code block will use the environment variables sourced from your openrc file, explained in :ref:`command-line-interface`, to :

+1) create a container on your project
+2) add a file to the container
+3) list all of your containers and their contents.

+To use this file, save it as a '.py' and run it from your command line.

 .. code-block:: python